-I have been teaching ESL for 5 years and have taught young learners, university students, and adults.
+I have been teaching ESL for over 5 years with gaining experience teaching young learners, university students, and adults.

 Areas of Expertise